 Robert qualified in 1989 from Plymouth School of Podiatry.
 He initially worked for the NHS in Leicester for 12 years, whilst also running a private practice in Loughborough.
 During this period, he gained experience in different aspects of podiatry: general skin care and dermatology; care of the ‘high risk’ foot, particularly in patients with diabetes; nail surgery and other minor surgical soft tissue procedures.

-He has a particularly interested in lower limb biomechanics.
+He has a particular interest in lower limb biomechanics.

-Tania has practised Pilates for 15 years becoming a Polestar Mat Instructor in 2006, followed by a personal trainer qualification specialising in corrective exercise.
+Tania became a Polestar Mat Instructor in 2006, followed by a personal trainer qualification specialising in corrective exercise.
 She has attended many workshops including pre/post natal, balance, osteoporosis, lower back problems, the shoulder, and is now trained as a Comprehensive Studio Instructor, able to teach using all of the Pilates studio equipment.
 She also qualified as an Equitation Pilates instructor for riders.

 Tania began working at Exeter Physio in 2010 conducting mat classes and individual sessions.
-Joseph Pilates initially called his work ‘contrology’ and Tania believes that it is important to use ones’ mind to guide movement when problems have arisen and pays great attention to precision, another of Joseph’s principles.
+Tania believes that it is important to use ones’ mind to guide movement when problems have arisen and pays great attention to precision.
 Her belief is that we should have ‘freedom to move’.